 IV.
-The Relationship Between Patient Communication and Medication Adherence
+The Relationship Between Nurse-Patient Communication and Medication Adherence

-A. Positive Impact of Effective Communication Effective communication between healthcare workers and patients has been consistently associated with improved medication adherence.
-When healthcare workers employ clear, empathetic communication strategies, patients are more likely to understand their medication regimens, adhere to prescribed dosages, and adhere to treatment plans [29].
+A. Positive Impact of Effective Communication Effective communication between nurses and patients has been consistently associated with improved medication adherence.
+When nurses empathetic employ clear. communication strategies, patients are more likely to understand their medication regimens, adhere to prescribed dosages, and adhere to treatment plans [29].
 Studies have shown that patients who perceive their healthcare providers as good communicators are more motivated to follow medical advice, leading to better health outcomes and reduced risks of medication non-adherence [29,30].

-Furthermore, effective communication fosters trust and rapport between healthcare workers and patients, creating a supportive environment where patients feel comfortable expressing concerns, asking questions, and seeking clarification about their medications [31].
-This open dialogue enhances patients' understanding of the benefits and potential side effects of medications, empowering them to make informed decisions about their healthcare.
-Additionally, communication about medication schedules. administration techniques, and follow-up instructions helps patients adhere to their treatment regimens consistently [29,32].
+Furthermore, effective communication fosters trust and rapport between nurses and patients, creating a supportive environment where patients feel comfortable expressing concerns, asking questions, and seeking clarification about their medications [31].
+This open dialogue enhances patients' understanding of the benefits and potential side effects of medications, empowering them to make decisions about their informed healthcare.
+Additionally, clear communication about medication schedules, administration techniques, and follow-up instructions helps patients adhere to their treatment regimens consistently [29,32].